09 Mar Interior Design Tips for Your Modular Home

 You’ve built your dream home and now it’s time to decorate.
 Interior design professionals will give you all sorts of advice and ‘rules to follow.
 However, there really are no ‘rules.’
 If you want a velvet Elvis painting over the fireplace mantle, then I say ‘GO FOR IT!’
 Your home decor should make you happy.
-However, for those of you who want to do things the ‘proper’ way then you might find these Interior Design Tips for Your Modular Home helpful.
+You may want to review which upgrades increase the resale value of your home if you plan to invest much money in your decor, but most “style” choices are subjective.

 Pinpoint Your Style